Wang Hesheng (politician): Biography

 Wang was born in Qingyuan District, Baoding, Hebei, in June 1961.
 After the resumption of National College Entrance Examination, he studied, then worked, at what is now Tianjin Medical University.
-He joined the Communist Party of China in June 1984.
+He joined the Chinese Communist Party (CCP) in June 1984.

-He had a brief assignment to the Tianjin Municipal Education Commission and the CPC Tianjin Municipal Education and Health Committee.
+He had a brief assignment to the Tianjin Municipal Education Commission and the CCP Tianjin Municipal Education and Health Committee.
 In August 2005 he was promoted to become Party secretary of Tianjin Academy of Fine Arts, a position he held until May 2008, when he was appointed Party secretary of Tianjin Health Bureau, which was renamed Tianjin Municipal Health and Family Planning Commission in 2014.
-In December 2014 he became deputy leader of the CPC Tianjin Municipal Propaganda Department, rising to the leader position half a year later.
+In December 2014 he became deputy leader of the CCP Tianjin Municipal Propaganda Department, rising to the leader position half a year later.

-In August 2016 he was appointed deputy director and member of the Party Leadership Group the National Health and Family Planning Commission, heading healthcare reform, medical administration and primary health.
+In August 2016 he was appointed deputy director and member of the Party Leadership Group, the National Health and Family Planning Commission, heading healthcare reform, medical administration and primary health.
 He also served as director of the Health Care Reform Office under the State Council.